sigstore/docs/content/home.md

     cardTitle: What makes sigstore different?
     text: >-
       #### sigstore was started to improve supply chain technology for anyone
       using open source projects.
-It’s for open source maintainers, by open source maintainers.
+It is for open source maintainers, by open source maintainers.

-      #### It’s a direct response to today’s challenges, a work in progress towards a future where the integrity of what we build and use is up to standard.
+      #### It is a direct response to today’s challenges, a work in progress towards a future where the integrity of what we build and use is up to standard.
     header: Our vision
     bgColour: bg-pastel-blue
     imageAsset: ""